Unusual Malaysian Drinks You Want To Try

 Sirap Bandung is a mixture of milk and rose syrup that is always a must during Ramadan.

-This must-try beverage with a unique bright pink shade and milky taste is often mistaken for strawberry-flavored milk in Malaysia.
+This must-try beverage, with its unique bright pink shade and milky taste, is often mistaken for strawberry-flavored milk in Malaysia.

 One recipe incorporates soda water for a fizzy version, where soda water is used for mixing instead of normal water.